 The volunteer training is aimed at 14-19 year olds and will support the development of the young leader’s knowledge across the aquatic disciplines.

 The YALC is even suitable for young leaders with no prior knowledge of aquatics and will challenge them to work within a team, step outside of their boundaries and will develop communication, organisation, leadership and planning skills.

 The YALC consists of a six-hour interactive theory session followed by a two-hour practical.

-The ASA’s 90 minute Positive Behaviour Workshop is available to spectators, parents, coaches, officials, volunteers and club members with the overall aim of helping aquatics clubs to improve the experience for their young members.
+Swim England's 90 minute Positive Behaviour Workshop is available to spectators, parents, coaches, officials, volunteers and club members with the overall aim of helping aquatics clubs to improve the experience for their young members.

 The workshop aims to help identify positive and negative poolside behaviours, identify the nature and extent of negative behaviour especially in reference to young people, and to consider how incidents of negative behaviour can be avoided, reduced of managed.

-The ASA Club Captain is a 90 minute interactive resource which aims to equip you with necessary support and guidance to become successful within your volunteering role, and to make your time in posts as rewarding as possible for both you and your club.
+Swim England Club Captain is a 90 minute interactive resource which aims to equip you with necessary support and guidance to become successful within your volunteering role, and to make your time in posts as rewarding as possible for both you and your club.